r-lib/pkgdown/tests/testthat/_snaps/utils-yaml.md

       check_yaml_has(c("x", "y"), where = "a", pkg = pkg)
     Condition
       Error in `check_yaml_has()`:
       !
+Can't find components a.x in '_pkgdown.yml'.
-Can't find components a.x and a.y in '_pkgdown.yml'.
+      Can't find components a.y in '_pkgdown.yml'.